revbayes/revbayes.github.io/tutorials/episodic_div/index.md

 ==============

 We provide the data file(s) which we will use in this tutorial.
 You may want to use your own data instead.
-In the ‘data‘ folder, you will find the following files
+In the 'data' folder, you will find the following files

--   ‘primates_tree.nex‘: Dated primates phylogeny including 233 out of
+-   'primates_tree.nex': Dated primates phylogeny including 233 out of
     367 species from {% cite MagnusonFord2012 %}.

-Open the tree ‘data/primates_tree.nex‘ in
+Open the tree 'data/primates_tree.nex' in
 `FigTree`.

 Episodic Birth-Death Model